 [Reprinted in the] Journal of The Sydney Speleological Society, 2007 Vol 51, (7), pp. 212-215.

 |Address:||Gunns Plains Caves, Geoff and Trish Deer, 137a Winduss Road, Gunns Plains 7315, Tel: +61-3-6429-1388.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |2003||begin of renovation of walkways and electric light.|

 |2009||centenary with the inauguration of the new light system.|

-The area of Gunns Plains is named after Ronald Campbell Gunn (04-APR-1808 to 13-MAR-1881), a famous botanist and early explorer of Tasmania.
+The area of Gunns Plains is named after Ronald Campbell Gunn (*04-APR-1808, ✝13-MAR-1881), a famous botanist and early explorer of Tasmania.
 Today Gunns Plains is a small farming community with a cave of the same name.

-The most famous sight of the cave are the extraordinary shawls or curtains, thin curtain-like speleothems which are translucent and have characteristic stipes.
-This stripes are the reason why they are also called bacon rinds or ribbons.
-The biggest of those formations on the tour is said to be the largest formation of its kind on earth.
-As far as we know nobody ever collected a list of curtain formations, so we doubt the reliability of this cave record, but the size of the formmation is definitely extraordinary and worth a visit.
+The most famous sight of the cave are the extraordinary curtains, thin curtain-like speleothems which are translucent and have characteristic stipes.
+Here in Tasmania they are called shawls.
+The biggest of those formations on the tour is one of the biggest shawl formations known.
+As far as we know nobody ever collected a list of curtain formations, so this just a claim.
+The size of the formation is definitely extraordinary and worth a visit.